The New Phytologist Tansley Medal

 The New Phytologist Tansley Medal is awarded annually in recognition of an outstanding contribution to research in plant science by an individual in the early stages of their career (including students and any researcher with up to five years’ experience since gaining/defending their PhD).
 The winner recives a prize of £2,000 (GBP) and authors a Tansley insight review, published in New Phytologist, accompanied by an Editorial.

-Submissions for the New Phytologist Tansley Medal 2019 will open soon.
+Submissions for the New Phytologist Tansley Medal 2019 are now closed.
+We offer our thanks to everybody who submitted an application.

 Tansley Medal 2018